benmvp/slides/2016/connect/nav-react.md

 NOTES:
 - We're starting to get further out from the center
 - Gonna call it Uranus, but as we'll see learning these libraries can be a pain in the Uranus
-- Starting to use libraries that work well with React, but not exclusively
-- Up until this point, the data for the app probably just was in `state` of top-level component
+- Up until this point, we've been using React to store application data
 - Once the data becomes too complex or too many components want to modify that data it's time for a data management library!

 /////